ImmutableVariable/learnityourself/docs/python/05-oop/03-inheritance.md

 # Inheritance

-In this lesson, we'll explore one of the most powerful features of object-oriented programming: inheritance.
-Inheritance allows us to create new classes that are built upon existing classes, inheriting their attributes and behaviors while adding new ones.

-## What is Inheritance?

 Inheritance is a way of creating a new class that is a modified version of an existing class.
 The new class (called a subclass or child class) inherits attributes and methods from the existing class (called a superclass or parent class).

 Think of it like a family tree:
-- The parent class passes down traits to its children
+- The parent class passes down traits to its children (e.g., attributes and methods, also known as "inherited traits")
-- Each child can have its own unique traits in addition to the inherited ones
+- Each child can have its own unique traits in addition to the inherited ones (e.g., attributes and methods, also known as "unique traits")
 - Children can pass down both their unique traits and their inherited traits to their own children

 ## Why Use Inheritance?